The what and how of Polar's wrist-based heart rate measurement

 Wearing a device with the wrist-based heart rate measurement feature is the most convenient and easy way to measure your heat rate while you’re working out.
 You don’t have to wear a separate chest strap to track your heart rate because the wrist device reads your heart rate optically through the skin on your wrist.
 When you want to start tracking your heart rate, the only thing you need to do is tighten the wristband.

-Polar devices that include the wrist-based heart rate measurement feature (A360, A370, M200, M430 and M600) also monitor everything that you do throughout the day and help you become aware of the level of your activity.
+Polar devices that include the wrist-based heart rate measurement feature (A360, A370, M200, M430, M600, Vantage M and Vantage V) also monitor everything that you do throughout the day and help you become aware of the level of your activity.
 They keep track of your activity, workouts, sleep, calories burned, and many other areas of your daily life, sync the data to your mobile phone, and give you personalized training guidance.
 Information about steps taken and calories burned can help you plan your routines and workouts better and motivate you to adjust your lifestyle to fit your goals.

 What's the difference between the wrist-based heart rate measurement and monitoring the heart rate with a traditional chest strap?